harshv5094/dotfiles-public/README.md

 Just copy the line below and paste in terminal:

 ⚠️ Please use the name `.dotfiles` for the directory and keep it in user home directory when you clone this repository.
-As many scripts path depends on this directory name
+As many scripts path depends on this directory name.
+I'm using `GNU stow` to manage my symlinks.
+Use `stow --adopt .` command to create symlinks with existing files in backup.
+The fish config is still using my script to execute its symlink

 ```bash
   git clone https://github.com/harshv5094/dotfiles-public ~/.dotfiles